-Information and records relating to pupils, parents and staff will be stored securely and will only be accessible to authorised school staff.
+Information and records relating to students, parents and staff will be stored securely and will only be accessible to authorised school staff.
 Information will be stored for only as long as it is needed or required statute and will be disposed of appropriately.
 See Appendix 1 for school guidelines.

-It is Woldingham Schools responsibility, through the Director of IT, to ensure all personal and school data is non-recoverable from any computer system previously used within the organisation, which has been passed on/sold to a third party.
+It is Woldingham School's responsibility, through the Director of IT and Data Compliance, to ensure all personal and school data is non-recoverable from any computer system previously used within the organisation, which has been passed on/sold to a third party.
 This and other data and system security matters are covered in Woldingham Schools Information Security policies.